TheAcademyofNaturalSciences/BareHills_SerpentineBarrens/README.md

 #### Large-Scale Mean-Shift (LSMS) segmentation

--Use the steps in "OTB_Segmentation.txt" to run the segmentation algorithm
+* Use the steps in "OTB_Segmentation.txt" to run the segmentation algorithm

 ## Installation and Running OTB in Python